-If you’ve ever thought about getting engaged at any point in your life, then you’ve probably at least pondered how much your potential betrothed should be expected to pay for the ring.
+If you’ve ever thought about getting engaged at any point in your life, then you’ve probably at least pondered how much your ring should cost.
 While there is certainly no set-in-stone amount when it comes to how much to spend on an engagement ring, there are so many different rules and expectations regarding the cost of the ring that it can be overwhelming, confusing, and downright frustrating (especially for the person making the purchase).

 We’re here to help!
 We’ve compiled as many different engagement ring price suggestions as we could and laid them out for you so it’s all easy to navigate and understand.
-Engagement season (also known as the entire month of December) is almost upon us, and both you and your significant other will thank us if and when it’s ever time to bite the platinum, gold, or silver bullet.
+Engagement season (also known as the entire month of December) will be upon us before you know it, and both you and your significant other will thank us if and when it’s ever time to bite the platinum, gold, or silver bullet.

 Rule #1: Three Months’ Salary